David-Manniche/TheMarket/readme.txt

     => 033034 - loader is there on address screen when user sign up through FB (number) => 034470 - inventory> digital products> return option is there , which is not needed on digital items => 034409 - Rename "Upsell Products" breadcrumb to "Buy Together Products" on seller product's buy together page.
+    => 034401 - Wrong count of listing on Buy Together and Related Products page in admin